sascha432/trailing_edge_dimmer/docs/protocol.md

 No zero crossing signal does not fire this event, but the frequency measurement will return NaN.

 The errors are stored in *cfg.bits.frequency_low* and *cfg.bits.frequency_high*, which need to be reset manually.

+## Zero Crossing calibration

+Following commands are available for calibration.
+For more commands see "FOR CALIBRATION" in i2c_slave.cpp

+Increase zero crossing delay

+    +i2ct=17,89,82

+Decrease zero crossing delay

+    +i2ct=17,89,83

+Set zero crossing delay to 7F and print setting

+    +i2ct=17,89,92,7F

+The settings need to be stored in the EEPROM.
+The following command forces to write the EEPROM

+    +i2ct=17,89,93